morristech/developer.sketchapp.com/pages/index.md

 If you are interested in extending Sketch, you are in the right place.
 Here we present an outline of the Sketch extensibility documentation and how to quickly build your first Sketch plugin.

-If you just want to use existing plugin, see [Plugin Marketplace](https://sketchapp.com/extensions/plugins/).
+If you just want to use existing plugin, see the [Plugin Directory](https://sketchapp.com/extensions/plugins/).

 ### What can you do with plugins?